sourceincite/sourceincite.github.io/_posts/0000-00-00-its-not-our-sandbox-auditing-foxit-readers-pdf-printer-for-an-eop.md

 -00000004 var_4           dd ?
 ```

-<p class="cn" markdown="1">We can calculate the size of the var_80_opcode variable being `0x80 - 0x7c = 0x4` bytes in stack size.
+We can calculate the size of the var_80_opcode variable being `0x80 - 0x7c = 0x4` bytes in stack size.
 But it gets even easier!
-Let's look at the code just before the overflow:</p>
+Let's look at the code just before the overflow:

 ```
 .text:0041E34D loc_41E34D:                                                  ; CODE XREF: sub_41E190+1A2